storj/storj/docs/design/satellite-svc-separation.md

 #### satellite api

 For creating the satellite api, there are two options for design.
 One, a single binary containing all public GRPC/HTTP endpoints **and** all code necessary to process any request to those endpoints.
 Or two, a single binary that contains all public GRPC/HTTP endpoints but does **not** contain the code to process requests, instead the api would act as a proxy passing along requests to the correct backend services.
 Here we will do the first option since it is less complex and it fullfills our need to run replicas to handle lots of traffic.
-In the future we can migrate to options two should the additional complexity be needed to satisfy some other need.
+In the future we can migrate to option two should the additional complexity be needed to satisfy some other need.

 #### version

 We need a way for all these new satellite binaries to perform a version compatibility check.
-In the short term we can add to the version service so now, in addition to the storage nodes, the satellite system binaries can check it.
+In the short term the version service can be responsible for this.
+So in addition to the storage nodes, the satellite system binaries can check in too.
 Another option may be having all storj software pieces set their current version information in grpc metadata or something like that.
 The version compatibility check will need to be smarter than "require all actors to be on the exact same version" because, at some point, we will want to upgrade certain components of the system without having to upgrade and restart all of them.

 ## Implementation

 Note: getting Kademlia removed is a blocker to implementation because the routing table is stored in-memory.

 We should break out one process at a time from the Satellite.
-Here are the things we should do first since they impedes scale the most:
+Here are the things we should do first since they impede scale the most:
 - satellite api
 - repair workers
 - audit workers